Ophelia: No, my lord.

 - In another case, Christopher gets to go on a movie set and suggests a curse word alternative to bitch - pucchiacha.
 When asked what it means, he simply deadpans: "Cunt."

-- The Wire has a scene where its use causes Stringer Bell, a drug dealer and multiple murderer, to stop in his tracks and look shocked.
+- There's a scene where its use causes Stringer Bell, a drug dealing serial killer, to stop in his tracks and look shocked.
 The full line: "Oh fuck the meet!
 You harder to get at than my fat wife's cunt, nigger!"

 - On a different occasion from the same show.